nekketsuuu/ruby/doc/ractor.md

   end
 ```

-Note that instance variables for class/module objects are also prohibitted on Ractors.
+Note that instance variables for class/module objects are also prohibited on Ractors.

 ### Class variables